hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - feature within Cisco Umbrella allows for the ability to inspect secure HTTP traffic: <span style="color: #bb6600;">SSL Decryption</span>
   - prerequisite to enable malware file scanning for the Secure Internet Gateway: <span style="color: #bb6600;">Enable Intelligent Proxy.</span>
   - action to use Cisco Umbrella to prevent this activity for suspicious domains while allowing normal web traffic as an increase in malicious content downloads: <span style="color: #bb6600;">Configure the intelligent proxy.</span>
+  - how to manage traffic that is directed toward risky domains: traffic is <span style="color: #bb6600;">managed by the security settings and blocked</span>
   - action to configure new features within the Cisco Umbrella dashboard and want to identify and proxy traffic that is categorized as risky domains and may contain safe and malicious content: <span style="color: #bb6600;">configure intelligent proxy within Cisco Umbrella to intercept and proxy the requests for only those categories</span>